 I looked around the table at the people who have given him those cups.
 And I thought about the way he has, in turn, given cups back to us.
 Cups of love and care that are always full.
 Always more than enough.

-“The one who is at ease holds calamity in contempt” (Job 12:5, HCSB).
+“The one who is at ease holds calamity in contempt” (Job 12:5).

 I thought about my dentist’s comments, but I thought mostly about how easily my happiness addiction—my own brand of “ease”—could have set a completely different trajectory for my life.
 If, that is, I’d defined happiness my way.
 If I’d done what feels so natural and kept my life insulated from any troubling hints of calamity.
 And I thought about the red Solo cups.
 So many of them.
 So full of so much real happiness.

-Click here to see the video NBC Nightly News did to feature Refuge Coffee Co!
+Click here to see the video NBC Nightly News did featuring Refuge Coffee Co.!

 For more inspiring stories of strong women and culture, start with this podcast episode from This Grit and Grace Life: Victorious Women of Grit and Grace With Korey Cooper – 098